 So, as we established above, we love Coleman camping chairs—but unfortunately, our Coleman road trip grill left a little to be desired.
 It was great if you wanted to eat meat and… that’s it.
 If you wanted, say, pancakes, sausages, bacon, or—heaven forbid—vegetables, you had to supply your own pan (and likely a fairly large one at that).
 This means more clutter, more weight, and more cleanup.

-Instead, we decided to get an absolutely amazing Blackstone flat top griddle.
+Instead, we decided to get an absolutely amazing Blackstone flat-top griddle.
 It really is a joy to use, and the meals we’ve made with it have been great.
-Eggs, bacon, hamburgers, shrimp, the aforementioned vegetables.
+Eggs, bacon, hamburgers, shrimp, and the aforementioned vegetables.
 It’s delightful, and no additional accessories like pots and pans are necessary.

 Get a Zero-G Flexible Hose Instead of a “Standard” Fresh Water Hose